sblausten/time-tracker/README.md

 The implementation does not yet handle edge cases such as users entering an id that is not a valid UUID whcih could cause conflicts with other users.

-#### Styling
-Styling is very basic as I decided to focus on the backend and delivering the required features instead.

 ### AC's
 * As a user, I want to be able to start a time tracking session